I heard a story once.

 Slowly, they began to die of dehydration.

 One man eventually become so deliriously thirsty that he succumbed.
-He drank engine fuel from their vehicle.
+He drank engine oil from their vehicle.
 He drank so much that he died.

 Not half an hour later the others, weak and dehydrated beyond belief, were rescued and given fresh water.

-The man who drank engine fuel had a need.
+The man who drank engine oil had a need.
 A real, undeniable need.
 He felt he was meeting it somehow, but the effects were deadly.

 True or not, this tale is a perfect analogy for how emotional needs can make us just as vulnerable and drive us to just-as-crazy actions.
 And that’s what this series is all about.